aws-neuron/aws-neuron-parallelcluster-samples/examples/cluster-configs/trn1-16-nodes-pcluster.md

   StorageType: Efs
   ```

-If your os choice is Ubuntu 20.04, here is an example yaml:
+If your OS choice is Ubuntu 20.04, here is an example YAML:

 ```
 Region: <YOUR REGION> # i.e., us-west-2